Last Updated on

 - The takeaway from using the savings calculator

 I’ll tell you how this is going to happen to you too.
-I’ll tell you how to go from fearing your expenses to conquering them.
+I’ll let you know how to go from fearing your expenses to conquering them.
 The savings calculator will help you plan for your goals and adjust.
-After reading this article you never have to ask how much should I save?
+After reading this article, you never have to ask how much should I save?

 And you get a savings calculator in the end!